turgu1/maison/Readme.md

-# Maison - Secure ESP8266 IOT MQTT based Framework
+# Maison - Minimally Secure ESP8266 IOT MQTT based Framework

 Note: This is still work in progress.
-This code is working on an ESP8266 and under heavy development.
+This code is working on an ESP8266 and is under heavy development.
 The documentation is also a work in progress...

-This library implement a small, secure, IOT Framework for embedded ESP8266 devices to serve into a Home IOT environment.
+This library implements a small, minimally secure, IOT Framework for embedded ESP8266 devices to serve into a Home IOT environment.
 It diminishes the amount of code to be put in the targeted app source code.
 The app interacts with the framework through a finite state machine algorithm allowing for specific usage at every stage.

 Here are the main characteristics: